Frank-Geisler/powerrti/documentation/Get-RtiKQLDashboard.md

 ## NOTES
 TODO: Add functionality to list all KQLDashboards.
 To do so fetch all workspaces and
       then all KQLDashboards in each workspace.

 Revision History:
     - 2024-11-09 - FGE: Added DisplaName as Alias for KQLDashboardName
+    - 2024-12-08 - FGE: Added Verbose Output

 ## RELATED LINKS